robotology-legacy/codyco-modules/src/modules/torqueBalancing/README.md

 - `constraint_links (list_of_frames)`: specifies the list of frames to be considered as dynamic constraints.
 By default `(l_sole, r_sole`).
 - `check_limits true|false`: specifies if joint limits should be checked.
 True by default
 - `autostart true|false`: specifies if the torque balancing controller will start as soon as the module is up.
 False by default.
+- `smooth` (bottle): list of smoothing option.
+See related section.

 ####Gains
 #####Center of Mass task